orsk-moscow/42_push_swap_checker/README.md

 More description coming soon.

 ## Feature requests
-If you have a feature request of find uncovered case, do not hesitate open an Issue
+If you have a feature request or you just found uncovered case, do not hesitate open an Issue